 Debt and Money Management

-Stop opening your letters because you are afraid of what’s in there
+- Stop opening letters because you're afraid of what’s in them!

-Make a list of all your creditors, your debt balances, how much you should and could repay.
+- First, make a list of all your creditors, your debt balances, how much you should, and could, repay

 |Fine default||Priority||Extra costs, bailiffs, possible prison sentence|

 |Maintenance (child support) arrears||Priority||Deductions from wages or a prison sentence for wilful non-payment|

 |Income tax arrears||Priority||Fine, county court judgement, and ultimately bankruptcy or a prison sentence for wilful non-payment|